matthew-brett/pydagogue/curious_remotes.rst

     git push

+Notice that git didn't need to as where to "push" to.

 Git also knows what to do if we do ``git fetch`` from this branch.

-To show this at work, we go home to the laptop, fetch the desktop work from the USB drive, and then do another commit from the laptop:
+To show this in action, we go home to the laptop and fetch the desktop work from the USB drive.

 .. laptoprun::